aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 Ensure the paths `/usr/local/bin` and `/usr/local/sbin` are in the system path.

 > After the installation the path `/usr/local/bin` will hold the `php` symlink that points to the actual php installation directory for the version of php that is installed.
-Similarly, the path `/usr/local/sbin` hold the `php-fpm` php server symlink.
+Similarly, the path `/usr/local/sbin` will hold the `php-fpm` php application server symlink.

 Run the brew command to install php: